 What is MFResident.exe?

 The MFResident.exe process comes from Shenzhen iMyFone Technology Co. and isn’t a basic part of Windows.
-It usually hangs out in a folder like “C:\Program Files\Common Files”, specifically in C:\Program Files (x86)\Common Files\iMyFone\Components\Resident\.
-The file size is generally about 264,000 bytes on Windows 11/10.
+It usually sits in a folder like “C:\Program Files\Common Files”, specifically in C:\Program Files (x86)\Common Files\iMyFone\Components\Resident\

 What is iMyFone?

 iMyFone is a tool for iPhone users to unlock their phones, get back lost data, and clean out private stuff.
 It’s made by Shenzhen iMyFone Technology Co., a company in China.
-Lots of iPhone owners use it to get past their passcodes and get into their phones.
+Many iPhone owners use it to get past their passcodes and get into their phones.

 How does MFResident.exe get on my computer?

 Usually, MFResident.exe comes along when you install iMyFone software.
 If you’ve got iMyFone, you’ll probably see this process running.
-But, some folks who never downloaded iMyFone are having trouble too.
+But, some users who never downloaded iMyFone are also having the same problem too.
 This means the file might sneak in with other downloads or through shady websites.

 How to remove MFResident.exe